Chemical industry in China

-The chemical industry in China is one of China's main manufacturing industries.
-It valued at around $1.44 trillion in 2014, and China is currently the largest chemicals manufacturing economy in the world.
+The chemical industry in the People's Republic of China valued at around $1.75 trillion in 2014.
+The country is currently the largest chemicals manufacturer in the world.
 The chemical industry is central to modern China's economy.
 It uses special methods to alter the structure, composition or synthesis of substances to produce new products, such as steel, plastic, and ethyl.
-Chemical industry provides building materials for China's infrastructure, including subway, high-speed train, and highway.
+The chemical industry provides building materials for China's infrastructure, including subway, high-speed train, and highway.

-Prior to 1978, most of the product was produced by the state-owned business, and the share in product outputted by state-owned business had decreased in 2002.
+Prior to 1978, most of the products were produced by the state-owned enterprises, but the share in product output from state-owned business has since decreased.

 The Chinese chemical industry is also one of the world's largest producers of both controlled and non-controlled precursor chemicals used in the Global illicit drug trade, particularly in the Golden Triangle, Mexico, Latin America and Europe, with large volumes of these substances being traded through the growing research chemical (RC) industry online through social media and on B2B platforms and the dark web.

 History

-The modern chemical industry was born after the industrial revolution which took place in 1760 to sometime between 1820 and 1840.
+The modern chemical industry was born after the Industrial Revolution which took place in 1760 to sometime between 1820 and 1840.
 This revolution included the change from hand production methods to machines, iron production processes and new chemical manufacturing.
 Before that, China's chemical products were mainly produced by hand workshop.